 “The Last Laugh” was the final release of Nightingales material in 2022.
 Earlier there had been “The New Nonsense”, a 12” EP featuring radical reworkings of tracks from the band’s previous album “Four Against Fate” by top techno DJ Surgeon, the Go!
 Team and German wunderkind Randy Kuntz.
 Then, continuing the series of unreleased material and reissues, the group’s second album “Hysterics” was released as a ‘deluxe’ double album, followed by an expanded reissue of “In The Good Old Country Way”

-In April 2023 the ‘Gales were stoked to be special guests of The Damned on their successful tour of most of the UK’s major cities and, following a rather quiet 2024, the group are looking forward to their own headline UK tour in May ’25.
+In April 2023 the ‘Gales were chuffed to be special guests of The Damned on a highly successful tour of most of the UK’s major cities and, following a rather quiet 2024, the group were looking forward to their own headline UK tour in May ’25.